 ID | EN

 Do you always feel ravenous, even though you just polished off a tasty meal?
 If this applies to you, you're not alone.
 Some people are just more prone to feeling hungry all the time.
 A thyroid issue, for instance, or being on certain antidepressants that have been linked to increased appetite, for the most part, the culprit is likely your diet or lifestyle, something that's totally in your control.
-Here are 5 possible reasons while you may feel like a bottomless pit, along with small tweaks you can make to your lifestyle to keep you feeling satisfied.
+Here are 5 possible reasons why you may feel like a bottomless pit, along with small tweaks you can make to your lifestyle to keep you feeling satisfied.

-1. You Didn’t Have a Big Enough Breakfast
+1. You Didn't Have Enough Breakfast

-According to a long-term study by University of Cambridge researchers, people who ate just 300 calories for breakfast gained almost twice as much weight as those who ate 500 calories or more.
+According to a long-term study by the University of Cambridge researchers, people who ate just 300 calories for breakfast gained almost twice as much weight as those who ate 500 calories or more.
 The reason, eating a big breakfast makes for smaller rises in blood sugar and insulin throughout the day, meaning you have fewer sudden food cravings.

-2. Drinking Too Much Soda
+2. Drink Too Much Soda

 Need another excuse to cut soda out of your diet?
 Sodas, iced teas, and other sweetened beverages are chock full of high-fructose corn syrup, which has been linked to lower levels of satiety, according to a study conducted by Yale University.